 Patong Beach, Phuket, Thailand

 One of the famous beaches in Phuket, Thailand is the Patong Beach.
 This crescent-shaped beach features a two kilometer strip of fine sand.
 From November to April, the sea is calm and flat due to the northeast monsoon.
 During the southwest monsoon from May to October, the weather doesn’t play nice, creating large and dangerous waves.

 Tourists shouldn’t miss out on Phuket’s delicacies too.
-Travellers can buy goods and fresh lobsters at markets and ask local chefs to cook sizzling feasts out of these.
+Travelers can buy goods and fresh lobsters at markets and ask local chefs to cook sizzling feasts out of these.
 They can also check out different bars, clubs, and restaurants at Soi Bangla (Bangla Road).
 The place features a busy nightlife that welcomes not just tourists, but also locals.